git/git.github.io/rev_news/drafts/edition-72.md

 * [DAGsHub Storage](https://dagshub.com/docs/reference/dagshub_storage/)
   is an alternative (and free-to-use) [DVC](https://dvc.org) remote that requires zero configuration.
-* [Commitizen](http://commitizen.github.io/cz-cli/) is an open source project that helps contributors be good open source citizens.
+* [Commitizen](http://commitizen.github.io/cz-cli/) is an Open Source project that helps contributors be good Open Source citizens.
 It accomplishes this by prompting them to follow commit message conventions at commit time, asking the user fill in any required fields and automatically formatting the commit message according to selected convention.